Charles Knapp (scholar)

-Charles Knapp (22 June 1868 – 17 September 1936) was a United States classical scholar.
+Charles Knapp (22 June 1868 – 17 September 1936) was an American classical scholar.

 Biography

 He was born in New York City.
 He graduated from Columbia University at age 19 and received a Doctorate of Philosophy (Ph.D.) in 1890 at 22 years of age, having been prize fellow 1887-1890.
 He became tutorial fellow in Latin (1890–91) and was appointed instructor in Latin and Greek (1891-1902), and adjunct professor of classical philology (1902–06).
 In 1906, he became a noted professor of classical philology at Barnard College, a women's liberal arts college affiliated with Columbia University.

 An intellectual at heart, Knapp was nonetheless well liked by his students, as referenced in Barnard College: The First Fifty Years, a book presenting the history of the women's college and published by Columbia University.